derekjgriffith/RoodBuoy16/README.md

 Roodeplaat Dam, a water reservoir and recreation area, is located near Pretoria, South Africa.

-Activities related to satellite observation of the dam, particularly related to the Sentinel 2 and 3 satellites included the following:
+Activities related to satellite observation of the dam, particularly related to the Sentinel 2 and 3 satellites included the following.

 1. Measurements of remote sensing reflectance at 4 points on Roodeplaat Dam using an ASD spectroradiometer, above water from a boat on 2016-06-05 and 2016-06-06.
 2. Measurements of downwelling spectral irradiance using an ASD and a BWTek spectrometer on the shoreline on 2016-06-05 and 2016-06-06.
 3. Measurmments of aerosol optical depth/thickness (AOD/AOT) using a pair of MicroTOPS II sunphotometers.
 Shoreline and on the boat, 2016-06-05 and 2016-06-06.